jitech-th/blog.jitech.co.th/docs/rsyslog/gen-cert.md

 -rw-r--r--.
 1 user user 1074 Jul 13 17:44 server.csr
 -rw-------.
 1 user user 1704 Jul 13 17:43 server.key
 ```
-Congratulations!:tada: You have successfully created self-signed certificates using OpenSSL.
-Now you can use these certificates for testing or development purposes.:exclamation:Remember that self-signed certificates are not trusted by default by most browsers and clients, so they are not suitable for some production use:exclamation:.
+Congratulations!
+You have successfully created self-signed certificates using OpenSSL.
+Now you can use these certificates for testing or development purposes.
+Remember that self-signed certificates are not trusted by default by most browsers and clients, so they are not suitable for some production use.